 This course is a survey-introduction to the concepts and methods of recent critical theory.
-In short, it is a ticket to engaged fluency in the dialogues and opportunities of contemporary criticism, designed for newer English graduate students (and more experienced students) who do not already have a broad background in critical theory.
-We will proceed through a series of cumulative, overlapping units on new criticism, structuralism, deconstruction and poststructuralism, psychoanalysis, feminism, queer studies, Marxism, new historicism, cultural studies, critical race theory, postcolonial studies, and reader response, including attention to ecocriticism and disability studies.
-We will also participate in the Modern Critical Theory Tuesday evening lecture series sponsored by the Unit for Criticism and Interpretive Theory and including parallel graduate seminars from other departments.
-Depending on scheduling and student interests, we may devote sessions to such practical concerns for graduate study in English as research methods, graduate writing, preparing for publication, and organizing and planning one's graduate studies and academic progress intellectually and administratively.
-Attendance, inquisitiveness, and active participation in class discussion are crucial.
-Students who prefer to be seen but not heard should not enroll.
+In short, it is a ticket to engaged fluency in the dialogues and opportunities of contemporary criticism, designed for newer English graduate students (and more experienced graduate students) who do not already have a broad background in critical theory.
+We will proceed through a series of cumulative, overlapping units on new criticism, structuralism, deconstruction and poststructuralism, psychoanalysis, feminism, queer studies, Marxism, historicism, cultural studies, race studies (including critical race theory), postcolonial studies, reader response, environmental criticism, and disability studies.
+Students will also have the opportunity to participate in the Modern Critical Theory Tuesday evening lecture series sponsored by the Unit for Criticism and Interpretive Theory and including parallel graduate seminars from other departments.
+Depending on scheduling and student interests, we may devote sessions to such practical concerns for graduate study in English as research methods, graduate writing, and organizing and planning your graduate studies and academic progress intellectually and administratively.
+Attendance, inquisitiveness, and vocal participation in class discussion are crucial.

 Modernist Literature and Culture

 Modernism was the great age of literary experiment and innovation.
 Novelists and poets disrupted the very forms of their writing with competing points of view, stream-of-consciousness narration, free verse splattered across the page, and stories that flaunt the expectation of resolved endings.
 Seeming certainties of gender, race, class, peace and war, physics, and the human mind collapsed.
 Everything seemed on the edge of ending—or of beginning anew.
-Concentrating on English-language Modernism (roughly 1910-1940), we will read an assortment of more-or-less novels from high Modernism to detective novels, read a wide selection of poems, and watch Charlie Chaplin on the screen—all amidst the larger Modernist scene of accelerated changes in science and technology and innovations in painting, music, dance, and psychology.
+Concentrating on English-language Modernism (roughly 1910-1940), we will read an assortment of novels and poems and watch Georges Méliès, Charlie Chaplin’s Modern Times, and The Cabinet of Dr. Caligari on the screen—all amidst the larger Modernist scene of accelerated change in science, technology, psychology and, especially, painting, music, and dance.
 Students need no particular previous experience studying Modernism, but all students must be prepared to attend class regularly, read regularly, join class discussion, and stretch their brains.

 Critical Approaches to Literature

-"How to Interpret Literature: An Introduction to Contemporary Critical Theory."
-This course is required for English literature majors and is best not delayed for too long.
-Seniors usually regret not taking it sooner.
+“How to Interpret Literature: An Introduction to Contemporary Critical Theory.”
+This course is required for English majors and minors and best not delayed for long.
+Seniors in the course regret not taking it sooner.
 Literature students write, think, and speak literary criticism, and this course sets out to make that process more interesting and—eventually—more fun.
-In the last half century, critics have repeatedly reinvented literary and cultural criticism in ways that can deeply influence how we interpret what we read and how we understand our daily lives.
-We will study such critical movements as new criticism, structuralism and narratology, deconstruction and poststructuralism, psychoanalysis, feminism, queer studies, Marxism, new historicism, cultural studies, critical race theory, postcolonial studies, and reader response.
-This course prepares students for future literature classes, and more to the point, it helps us understand and question the entire project of critical thinking and reading.
-Attendance will be crucial, for we learn these concepts both by reading and by working with the concepts together.
-Class time will focus on discussion and more discussion, not on lecture.
-Each student will write multiple short papers and make multiple class presentations.
-If you like to stay silent in class and do not want to make class presentations, don’t take this section.
-Readings will include How to Interpret Literature: Critical Theory for Literary and Cultural Studies (2nd edition, 2011) and Critical Theory: A Reader for Literary and Cultural Studies (2012).
+Literary critics have repeatedly reinvented literary and cultural criticism in ways that change how we interpret what we read and how we understand our daily lives.
+We will study such critical movements as new criticism, structuralism and narratology, deconstruction and poststructuralism, psychoanalysis, feminism, queer studies, Marxism, new historicism, cultural studies, race studies (including critical race studies), postcolonial studies, disability studies, and environmental criticism.
+This course prepares students for future literature classes, and it helps us understand and question the world around us and the entire project of critical thinking and reading.
+Attendance will be crucial, because we learn these concepts both by reading and by working with the concepts together.
+If you like to stay silent in class, or if you do not expect to attend class regularly, then do not take this section.
+Class time will focus on discussion, not on lecture, so you will need to do the reading and join your classmates in discussion.

 American Indian Literature